 So far, 2021 has been one hell of a year for BTC.
 Having a reasonably disappointing 2020 following the COVID-19 pandemic, which saw prices sink from a high of $10,000 to just over $3,800, Bitcoin began to recover towards the end of the year and experienced a remarkable bull in December that saw prices hit $20,000.

 Many analysts then expected BTC to level out, but the bull continued into 2021, with BTC first reaching the $30,000 milestone in January, before peaking at $40,500 just a few days later.
 The remainder of the month was a little more chaotic and eventually saw Bitcoin prices drop back to around the $30k mark.
 Once again, many Bitcoin price predictions had to be re-assessed after Bitcoin’s foray into unknown territory.

 Following a brief downturn, which saw those fearing they had missed out on the price surge rush to invest in Bitcoin, things picked up again in February and BTC once again broke its own record by storming past $50k to reach $54,181 on the 22.
-Another brief downturn followed, before Bitcoin once again rallied, peaking at an incredible all-time high of $61,556.59 in the first half of March.
+Another brief downturn followed, before Bitcoin once again rallied, peaking at an incredible all-time high of $68,300 in November 2021.

 Is the Bitcoin Bubble About to Burst?

 Bitcoin’s meteoric price increase has inevitably prompted speculation that the cryptocurrency is in a bubble that may be about to burst.
 Nouriel Roubini, an economics professor at the Stern School of Business, NYU, has pointed to the previous Bitcoin bubble of 2017-18, when prices surged from $1,000 to $20,000 before slumping back to $3,000.